cloudstateio/cloudstate/README.md

 Another limitation is that often functions have no direct addressability, which means that they can't communicate directly with each other using point-to-point communication but always need to resort to publish-subscribe, passing all data over some slow and expensive storage medium.
 A model that can work well for event-driven use-cases but yields too high latency for addressing general-purpose distributed computing problems[^2].

 ### The need for Stateful Serverless Computing

-The serverless movement today is very focused on the automation of the underlying infrastructure, but it has to some extent ignored the equally complicated requirements at the application layer, where the move towards fast data, streaming, and event-driven stateful architectures creates all sorts of new challenges for operating systems in production.

-Stateless functions is a great tool that has its place in the cloud computing toolkit, but for serverless to reach the grand vision that the industry is demanding of a Serverless world while allowing us to build modern data-centric real-time applications, we can't continue to ignore the hardest problem in distributed systems: managing state—your data.

 If Serverless is conceptually about how to remove humans from the equation and solve developers' hardest problems with reasoning about systems in production, then they need declarative APIs and high-level abstractions with rich and easily understood semantics (beyond low-level primitives like functions) for working with never-ending streams of data, manage complex distributed data workflows, and managing distributed state in a reliable, resilient, scalable, and performant way.